VanditGupta/MelodyVisionV2/CONTRIBUTING.md

    - Push the changes to your fork on GitHub.

 8. **Submit a Pull Request**
-   - Open a pull request from your fork to the main MelodyVision repository.
+   - Open a pull request from your fork to the main SightSync repository.
    - Clearly describe the purpose of your pull request in the description.

 9. **Code Review**